Crypto-TII/TLS1.3/src/readme.md

 	./client swifttls.org

-The output should look something like (This detailed output by default now goes to logger.log)
+The output should look something like

 	Hostname= swifttls.org
 	ip= 109.74.204.5